Here is your guide to the Elafiti Islands, Croatia. We’ve covered the 3 Elaphiti Islands, how to get there, and what to see.

 If you’re visiting Croatia, you can easily see the gorgeous Elafiti Islands during your stay – you’ll also see them spelled as Elaphatiti Islands or the Elaphites.

-This can be for just a day, or maybe you’ll want to spend the night or a few days and explore the island you choose a little more.
+This can be for just a day, or maybe you’ll want to spend the night or a few days exploring the island you choose.

 Lopud and Kolocep are islands with zero traffic and are free of cars.
-So, if you want to get away from it all, they’re ideal options.
+So, they’re ideal options if you want to get away from it all.
 But, to find out more about the Elaphatiti Islands in general and choose which one you might want to visit, read on.

 How To Get To The Elafiti Islands